bitcoinindo21/bitcoin-for-indonesia-book/README.md

 This is the manuscript for Bitcoin For Indonesia
 1st Edition, December 2023

-The is the .pdf version as well as a link to the original canva file.
-Both avaiable in English and Indonesian language.
+There is the .pdf version as well as a link to the original canva file.
+Both avaiable in English and Indonesian language to downloade.

 The book was released December 23, 2023.